Michelle Busha: Blue Earth State Trooper Hitchhiker Murder On ID’s ‘Jane Doe’

 Texas Teen Hitchhiker’s Last Ride

 Michelle was used to hitchhiking.
-It was probably nothing to her to strike up a conversation with someone who stopped to offer her a ride.
+It was probably nothing to her to strike up a conversation with someone who stopped to offer her ride.
 But that was the last ride that she’d ever take.
 Robert Leroy Nelson killed the teen and dumped her body, somewhere along Highway I-90.
 Her partially decomposed body was found several days later in a swollen drainage ditch that was filled with about 7-feet of water.
 An autopsy report concluded that the victim had been strangled before she was raped and tortured.

-Police officers were summoned to the scene after a farmer who lived in Blue Earth, near the Blue Earth River, contacted them when he saw the woman floating in the ditch on his property.
+The police were summoned to the scene after a farmer who lived in Blue Earth, near the Blue Earth River, contacted them when he saw the woman floating in the ditch on his property.
 The heavy rains accounted for the ditch’s swell.

 The family held out hope that somehow Michelle Busha was still alive.
 They were shocked to find out that she was murdered in 1980, and the body had been buried as a Jane Doe that same year.